MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Start-Process.md

 ### -WorkingDirectory

 Specifies the location that the new process should start in.
 The default is the location of the executable file or document being started.
-The path provided is treated as a literal path.
 Wildcards are not supported.
-You must enclose the path in single quotes (`'`) if the path name contains characters that would be interpreted as wildcards.
+The path name must not contain characters that would be interpreted as wildcards.

 ```yaml
 Type: System.String